DOL-003/dol-003-web/app/views/compendium/content/index.md

 ---
 title: Introduction
-description: The GCC Compendium is a curated collection of information and links related to GameCube controller (GCC) modding.
+description: The GCC Compendium is a curated collection of information and links related to GameCube controller (GCC) repair and modding.
 ---

 ## Who this is for

 Compendium content is meant for anyone interested in GCC modding, whether you're shopping for a controller or modding one yourself.
 You will find a mix of high-level overviews and recommendations, and in-depth technical information and tutorials.

+## Where to start

+If you're new to GCC modding, the [mod index](/compendium/mods) is a good place to get an idea of what mods are out there.
+The [glossary](/compendium/glossary) will also be useful to familiarize yourself with GCC terminology.

 ## Contributing